Raffo/external-dns/provider/local/README.md

-# Local Webhook Provider based on /etc/hosts
+# Local Webhook Provider

-A simple webhook provider that modifies `/etc/hosts` on localhost, mostly used for testing purposes.
-Feel free to use it for your own testing or at your own risk, but it is not intended nor tested for production use.
+A demo provider that allows to store records in memory and query them via a locally exposed simple DNS server implementation.

+**NOTE**: this provider is not intended for any production usage.